Okteto Manifest Reference

 timeout: 15m

-When specifying the manifest path, the dependency deployment will use this path where the manifest is defined as the context.
+When specifying the manifest path, the dependency deployment will use this path as the location of the Okteto Manifest in the Git repository.

 deploy ([string], optional)